dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-5 Sampling.md

 ![Using performance counter for sampling](../../img/perf-analysis/SamplingFlow.png){#fig:Sampling width=60%}

 After we initialized the register, we start counting and let the benchmark go.
 We configured PMC to count cycles, so it will be incremented every cycle.
 Eventually, it will overflow.
-At the time the register overflows, HW will raise the PMI.
+At the time the register overflows, HW will raise a PMI.
 The profiling tool is configured to capture PMIs and has an Interrupt Service Routine (ISR) for handling them.
 We do multiple steps inside ISR: first of all, we disable counting; after that, we record the instruction which was executed by the CPU at the time the counter overflowed; then, we reset the counter to `N` and resume the benchmark.

 Now, let us go back to the value `N`.
 Using this value, we can control how frequently we want to get a new interrupt.
 Say we want a finer granularity and have one sample every 1 million instructions.
 To achieve this, we can set the counter to `(unsigned) -1'000'000` so that it will overflow after every 1 million instructions.
 This value is also referred to as the "sample after" value.

 We repeat the process many times to build a sufficient collection of samples.
 If we later aggregate those samples, we could build a histogram of the hottest places in our program, like the one shown on the output from Linux `perf record/report` below.
 This gives us the breakdown of the overhead for functions of a program sorted in descending order (hotspots).
-Example of sampling [x264](https://openbenchmarking.org/test/pts/x264)[^7] benchmark from [Phoronix test suite](https://www.phoronix-test-suite.com/)[^8] is shown below:
+An example of sampling the [x264](https://openbenchmarking.org/test/pts/x264)[^7] benchmark from the [Phoronix test suite](https://www.phoronix-test-suite.com/)[^8] is shown below:

 ```bash
 $ time -p perf record -F 1000 -- ./x264 -o /dev/null --slow --threads 1 ../Bosphorus_1920x1080_120fps_420_8bit_YUV.y4m